skarware/technical-task-ibanvalidator/README.md

 ## About the app

 One of technical tasks I got while looking for my first software developer position.
-Application made using <i><b>Java 11, commons-validator and Maven</b></i>.
+Made using <i><b>Java 11, commons-validator and Maven</b></i>.

-Validate IBAN input by User into terminal or from given file, result saved in *.out file;\
+Program validates IBAN by entering it into terminal or from given file, result saved in *.out file;\
 Can be run as standalone WEB service* for IBAN validation through API on port 8080;\
-App uses commons-validator library to validate IBANs.
+Program uses commons-validator library to validate IBANs.

 _*Functionality not yet implemented._